tunalagoona/postgres-playground/deadlock-prevention.md

 ### Multiple transactions

-One of the simplest approaches to prevent DeadLock is to divide one transaction into many so that no transaction would wait for another to complete.
-This approach prevents **hold and wait** condition.
+One of the simplest approaches to prevent the deadlock from happenning is to divide a single transaction into many so that no transaction would wait for another to complete.
+This approach prevents the **hold and wait** condition.

 <table>
   <thead>